-Hatching season is upon us as we await in anticipation for the latest burst of life in the form of new osprey chicks from the South Lakes in Cumbria.
-Since 2016, BASC has been actively looking after ospreys through the BASC Osprey Project.
+Since 2016, BASC has been actively looking after ospreys through the BASC Osprey Project in the South Lakes in Cumbria.
 It’s the first initiative of this kind and magnitude taken on by BASC.

 Shoot providers spend nearly £250 million on conservation annually, and nearly two million hectares are actively managed for conservation as a result of shooting.
 Managing the latest osprey hatchlings is regional officer, Mike Thornley, who has over 30 year’s experience working with raptor nesting sites; helping, advising and conserving.
 Never afraid to ‘get his hands dirty’, Mike has done it all – from building nests, ringing birds and chasing egg thieves to delivering courses and winning battles in courts.
 He is the perfect example of a shooter who cares deeply about nature and its conservation – they really do go hand-in-hand.